Jacob Gizamba

 Profile

-While studying in the PHP program, Jacob is channeling his research efforts towards leveraging spatiotemporal analyses and syndemic approach to explore the nuanced interplay of contextual factors shaping area-level vulnerability to viral hepatitis C infection to enhance and guide implementation of HCV elimination strategies.
+While studying in the PHP program, Jacob is channeling his research efforts towards leveraging spatial and epidemiological methodologies to investigate how contextual factors influence community vulnerability to Hepatitis C virus (HCV) infection and access to HCV testing and treatment services, ultimately facilitating geographically targeted implementation of public health strategies for HCV elimination.

 Jacob earned his B.S in Wildlife Health in 2019 from Makerere University, Uganda.
 He also has a master’s degree in public health, specializing in Epidemiology and Biostatistics, from the University of Cape Town (UCT), South Africa.

 He has served as a teaching assistant for a biostatistics course within the Department of Public Health and Family Medicine at UCT.
-His role encompassed instructing students on fundamental concepts, ranging from descriptive and inferential statistical methodologies to the core principles of theoretical probability distributions, hypothesis testing, and practical statistical programming using R software.
+His role encompassed instructing students on fundamental biostatistics concepts, ranging from descriptive and inferential statistical methodologies to the core principles of theoretical probability distributions, hypothesis testing, and practical statistical programming using R software.
 Within the same department, Jacob also served as a Project coordinator for the AXA Research Chair in Non-Communicable Disease (NCD) Epidemiology between February and July 2022.
-His work revolved around exploring the syndemics of HIV and NCDs among pregnant women.
+His work revolved around investigating the syndemics of HIV, Obesity, Hypertension, and Diabetes among pregnant women.

 Education